algenty/flowcharting-repository/MAPPING.md

       Example :
         Original text = "Number of sessions : VALUE".
         Change "VALUE" with this pattern "/VALUE/" and keep string before.

+## Tooltips
+  - As of 0.4.0 : In progress

+# Link

+## Object as link
+  - Add a http link or overwrite on existing for object/shape (defined in link mapping)

+## Overwrite link on
+Define condition to overwrite or add link

+## Url
+Enter a valid url to redirect user when he click on shapes.

+## Add params to link
+Append params of current dashboard to link

+# Color Mappings
+IN PROGRESS

+# Text Mappings
+IN PROGRESS

+# Link Mappings
+IN PROGRESS